 Unfortunately, it can be far more complicated than what we have told you here.
 To be absolutely sure, please don’t hesitate to call the Air District.

-Prescribed Fire or Project Burns: All burning that is not “Residential” burning requires an Air Pollution permit from the Air District.
-The types of burns that require an Air Pollution permit can be:
+All burning that is not “Residential” requires an Air Pollution Permit from the Air District.
+The types of burns that require an this permit can be:

 - Forest Management – includes, but is not limited to, timber harvest slash burning and prescribed fire.
 Burns greater than 10 acres in size require a Smoke Management Plan.